 Free flu shots for children 6 months old up to age 18 years If your child is 6 months old up to age 18, he or she can receive a free flu shot from Cedars-Sinai COACH for Kids.
 Read about Cedars-Sinai COACH for Kids here>>

-April calendar.
+May and June calendars.
 Free shots for infants, children and youth from Cedars-Sinai COACH for Kids Your child can receive a free flu shot in a number of locations.
-Click here to see their April calendar, and learn where children can receive free shots.
-Scroll down to read this in Spanish.
+Click here to see the COACH for Kids May calendar, and the COACH for Kids June calendar.
+Scroll down to read these calendars in Spanish.
+Learn where children can receive free shots!

 Especially dangerous!
 It’s especially dangerous for these people to get the flu: